-We also ask the invited lecturer to introduce the presentation with a brief summary of the health care system and the nurse education in the own country.
+We also ask the invited lecturer to introduce the presentation with a brief summary of the health care system and the nursing education in the own country.

-You can also choose to focus more on basic nursing skills such a hand hygiene, taking blood samples, IM injections,…
+You can also choose to to give a practical workshop on basic nursing skills such a hand hygiene, taking blood samples, IM injections,…

 We are open to any suggestions!